Cyclonecode/custom-php-settings/readme.txt

 - Create multiple configurations that can be used to easily switch between different settings.
 - Extended support.

-You can get the premium version for only 5 EUR, or by buying me a couple of beers at [buymeacoffee](https://www.buymeacoffee.com/cyclonecode).
+You can get the premium version for only 15 EUR, or by buying me a couple of beers at [buymeacoffee](https://www.buymeacoffee.com/cyclonecode).
 Do not forget to add your email address or other contact information, and I will send you a reply with instructions on how to get the premium version.

+The Pro license is valid for a year and can be used on up to three sites.

 Please contact me by e-mail at cyclonecode@gmail.com for further instructions on how to get the pro version.